 Statement

-"There is something reassuring about creating art from broken pieces; something more beautiful, more durable and more complex than the many individual parts of which it is comprised.
+"There is something reassuring about creating art from broken pieces; something more beautiful, more durable and more complex than the various parts of which it is comprised.
 Sometimes in life our dreams are shattered and things fall apart, and then we have to pick up the pieces and glue our lives back together and move forward as best we can.
-I discovered this art form at just such a point in my life, and so perhaps part of my love for mosaics is that it seemed a perfect metaphor for what I was experiencing, and it has been a very therapeutic outlet for my emotional and spiritual healing.
-Mosaic art is both ancient and contemporary; it can be appreciated not only with the eyes but also with the hands and the possibilities seem endless for experimenting with the variety of options: Types of tesserae, color, texture, complexity and dimension.
-I am only at the beginning of my exploration as an artist and with mosaics.
-I have much to learn, technically and artistically, and I look forward to continuing this journey of growth in the years to come.
+I discovered this art form at just such a point in my life, and so part of my love for mosaics is that it seemed a perfect and timely metaphor for what I was experiencing.
+Over the years, it has been a therapeutic creative outlet for emotional and spiritual healing.
+Mosaic art is both ancient and contemporary; it can be appreciated not only with the eyes but also with the hands and the possibilities seem endless in terms of types of tesserae, color, texture, complexity and dimension.
+Over the past two decades, I've learned so much artistically and technically, and I look forward to continuing this journey of growth for many more years.

 I was inspired to select the name "cascade" because of my love for water, our indispensable life source.
 The word calls to mind the constant, beautiful, natural flow of vibrancy and abundant energy, which is what I hope to bring forth in my life."